vonglasow/atoum-documentation/source/en/asserters/dateInterval.inc.rst

 .. hint::
    ``isInstanceOf`` is a method inherited from asserter ``object``.
-   Pour plus d'informations, reportez-vous à la documentation de :ref:`object::isInstanceOf <object-is-instance-of>`
+   For more information, refer to the documentation of :ref:`object::isInstanceOf <object-is-instance-of>`

 .. _date-interval-is-less-than: